 Due to constant updates that render several add-ons useless, Firefox may have lost out to Chrome on PC, but on Android, ironically, Firefox has the most number of add-ons than any other browser.
 And that includes a couple of add-ons that can give you a perfect night mode.
 Dark Fox is simply a theme which changes the interface to a darker shade.
 However, any website you open will still have the glaring white background.
 That can be easily fixed by Simple night mode for Quantum or Dark Mode which is what I use.

 Opera browser, any of its several versions, haven’t been my favorites for a long time.
 Lately, I’ve not even used it much because it seems to have gone the UC Browser way with all the lock screen ads and nonsense news articles.
 However, Opera is still a big name in the Android-browsers space as well on the PC and still loved by many.

-You may also like: 10 Less Known Google Apps You Must Try
+Don't Miss10 Less Known Google Apps You Must Try

 Opera browser itself does not have a night-mode yet.
 Recently though, the beta version, Opera browser beta has gained a night mode.
 It turns the UI dark, and it casts a screen filter to lower the brightness, while the web pages are still pretty white.
 This is the only browser on this list to do that so if this is the kind of dark mode you like, this is your choice.